Skip to content

 Extensions

-Publish, manage, and discover extensions.
+Manage and publish extensions.
 See @rool-dev/extension for building extensions.

 MethodDescription

-publishExtension(extensionId, options): Promise<PublishedExtensionInfo>Publish or update an extension (options.bundle: zip with index.html and manifest.json)
+uploadExtension(extensionId, options): Promise<ExtensionInfo>Upload or update an extension (options.bundle: zip with index.html and manifest.json)

-findExtensions(options?): Promise<PublishedExtensionInfo[]>Search public extensions.
+findExtensions(options?): Promise<PublishedExtensionInfo[]>Search the marketplace.
 Options: query (semantic search string), limit (default 20, max 100).
 Omit query to browse all.

 Utilities